 Firewall

 Can you suggest a strategy to migrate on premises application to AWS using Docker containers.
 So, see, I to be really honest, I'm never worked with the migration services.
-And, um, in my organization, we do have separate migration team for those tasks, migration and the RDSO database things.
+And, in my organization, we do have separate migration team for those tasks, migration and the RDSO database things.
 We do have separate things.
-So this is not something which I the the does previously.
-But, uh, I will guess something.
+So this is not something which I the does previously.
+But, I will guess something.
 Strategy to migrate on prem application to the AWS.
 You can see I know I am aware about, let's say, to connect on prem to AWS, we can use a direct connect service in the AWS.
 Something which is related to the Docker containers, I'm not pretty sure.